 Credit: Reuben Wu

-Typically, nighttime drone ops require the use of anti-collision lights so you can see where the drone is and so other aircraft can see it, too.
+Typically, nighttime drone ops require the use of anti-collision lights so other aircraft can see it.

 Since 2021, when the FAA made it possible to get instantaneous night flying approvals via LAANC, night flying has become much more accessible than it used to be.
 Yet despite it being easier to fly at night, camera technology still limits the actual usefulness of night flying.

 Most cameras that come with a drone can’t take good pictures or video at night.
 As visibility diminishes, so too does the quality of images you can get, as well as the ability of a drones’ obstacle avoidance system to navigate its environment.

 But a new partnership between Teal Drones and Canada-based optical products manufacturer Immervision could radically improve the prospects for night flying.

 At CES in Las Vegas this month, the two companies announced that they had teamed up to make a cutting edge low-light camera for the Teal Drones Golden Eagle.

 The partnership is a play to strengthen Teal’s offerings for military and defense applications.